PagerDuty/incident-response-docs/docs/before/call_etiquette.md

 Do not invent new abbreviations, and always favor being explicit rather than implicit.
 It is better to make things clearer than to try and save time by abbreviating, only to have a misunderstanding because others didn't know the abbreviation.

 ## The Commander
-The Incident Commander (IC) is the leader of the incident response process, and is responsible for bringing the incident to resolution.
-They will announce themselves at the start of the call, and will generally be doing most of the talking.
+The Incident Commander (IC) is the leader of the incident response process and is responsible for bringing the incident to resolution.
+They will announce themselves at the start of the call and will generally be doing most of the talking.

-* Follow all instructions from the incident commander, without exception.
+* Follow all instructions from the incident commander - without exception.
 * Do not perform any actions unless the incident commander has told you to do so.
 * The commander will typically poll for any strong objections before performing a large action.
 This is your time to raise any objections if you have them.
 * Once the commander has made a decision, that decision is final and should be followed, even if you disagreed during the poll.